TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 ##Prototyping
 ###One Screen to rule them all

-The next iteration behaved the same as the previous, except for the transition, so I made a prototype in Origami to show how the flow might feel and how the two parts of the experience would interact.
+The next iteration behaved the same as the previous, except for the transition animation.
+I made a prototype in Origami to show how the flow might feel and how the two parts of the experience would interact.

 There would be only one close button for both modes, and an easy way to flip between them.
 The search view would minimize to show the cart, and then open back up when a user taps the search bar.
 Since the search bar and other input methods were always visible, adding more to a meal would be as simple as tapping an input method.